 It turns out that a poor spectator experience is the least of drone racing’s problems right now.
 In fact, the fledgling sport faces a ridiculous number of challenges.
 It’s difficult to organize, hard to take part in, impossible to follow, and even when it all works, the drones could just spontaneously combust.
 Losers are having their hearts—and wallets—fall apart chasing this quixotic dream.

 Consider what the pilots must contend with.
 Drone racing requires a radio connection between a drone, and the control system to steer it, as well as one between a camera on the drone and a pair a video goggles.
 If any of these connections are interrupted, a pilot can’t easily fly his drone.
 A lag in the video feed might cause the pilot to make a maneuver too late, causing the drone to crash.
 It could also make the pilotfeel nauseous if the lag is too great.
-(That’s something companies building virtual reality headsets are also struggling to fix.)“You were promised Star Wars, and you got a Saturday afternoon barbecue in a field.”
+(That’s something companies building virtual reality headsets are also struggling to fix.)

 These radio problems were evident at the Drone Nationals.
 Stumbaugh, who was considered to be a title contender before the competition, had trouble controlling her drone on nearly every race.
 She didn’t even make it past the qualifying rounds, as she couldn’t see or maneuver as intricately as she was used to.
 And she was not alone—multiple racers per race simply didn’t take off on time, or crashed for no apparent reason.
 Race organizers implored all the participants and spectators in the paddock to make sure they had wifi turned off on their phones, so as to cut down on interference.
 It didn’t help much.